Royal Bank of Scotland owner NatWest suffers first-quarter profit slide but market reaction positive

 Total income fell in the latest quarter as more customers moved money from current accounts and into savings accounts with higher returns.
 It also came amid greater competition in the mortgage market which has seen rates come down from the highs hit last year.

-However, the operating profit figure came in ahead of the £1.2bn that analysts had pencilled in for the quarter, helping to support NatWest’s share price and prompting some upbeat comments from analysts.
+However, the operating profit figure came in ahead of the £1.2bn that analysts had pencilled in for the quarter, helping to support NatWest’s share price, which was up over 4 per cent in Friday morning trading, and prompting some upbeat comments from analysts.

 Richard Hunter, head of markets at Interactive Investor, said the bank had been able to “flex its financial muscles once more”, while maintaining its guidance for the full year.
-He noted: “There had perhaps been an expectation that there would be an update on the potential retail offer for the government’s remaining stake in NatWest, which now stands at around 30 per cent.
+He noted: “There had perhaps been an expectation that there would be an update on the potential retail offer for the government’s remaining stake in NatWest [which now stands at just below 28 per cent as a result of its ongoing trading plan].
 Instead, the group stated that it was pleased with the recent momentum in reduction of the stake, edging towards the ‘shared ambition’ of returning NatWest to private ownership.
 Even so, there is much for investors to appreciate in a generally strong set of numbers.”

 John Moore, senior investment manager at wealth firm RBC Brewin Dolphin, added: “Like its peers, NatWest has seen profits fall - but it has still beaten expectations in a more competitive mortgage market and peaking interest rates environment.
 Costs are stable and returns on equity remain high - albeit, not where they were a year ago.